EXCLUSIVE-EU industry chief Breton to hold video call with Twitter's Musk - EU official

 Companies which signed up to the Code of Practice on disinformation are due to issue reports on their efforts next week.

+A Twitter program that was crucial for outside researchers studying state-backed disinformation campaigns has stalled after Musk's takeover.
+The program was a key plank of Twitter's plan to comply with the Digital Services Act, a former company executive previously told Reuters.

-(Reporting by Foo Yun Chee; editing by Philip Blenkinsop and Jane Merriman)
+(Reporting by Foo Yun Chee; editing by Philip Blenkinsop, Jane Merriman and Jonathan Oatis)

 ((foo.yunchee@thomsonreuters.com; +32 2 287 6844; Reuters Messaging: foo.yunchee.thomsonreuters.com@reuters.net))